-During World War II Errol Barrow was a RAF Navigator in a tightly knit aircrew with 88 Squadron, 2nd Tactical Air Force (TAF), seeing active service supporting the Allied ground forces, bombing German communication infrastructure positions and airfields where he accrued 48 bombing sorties giving him 103 hours and 25 mins combat flying time.
+During World War II Errol Barrow was a Navigator in a tight knit aircrew with RAF 88 Squadron, “B” Flight, 2nd Tactical Air Force (2TAF), seeing active service supporting the Allied ground forces, bombing German communication infrastructure positions and airfields where he accrued 48 bombing sorties giving him 103 hours and 25 mins of combat flying time.

-While flying with 88 Squadron Errol Barrow would have seen first-hand the horrors of medium altitude bombing.
+While flying with RAF 88 Squadron, “B” Flight, Errol Barrow would have seen and experienced first-hand the horrors of medium altitude bombing.

 - his redacted Record of Service papers that were released by the UK Ministry of Defence Headquarters Air Command RAF Cranwell